azzayu/term_game/README.md

 # term_game

+Welcome to a small terminal game i made to pass the time.

 ## Controls :
 - use z,q,s,d to move around
 - use p to pass turn (attacks still advance)